Front for National Salvation: Official foundation and the Uganda–Tanzania War

 Meanwhile, FRONASA continued to aid the Tanzanians to securing the rest of western Uganda, helping the TPDF to conquer Fort Royal, Masindi, and the West Nile region.
 In course of this campaign, anti-Amin tribal militias, vigilantes, and FRONASA militants "unleashed terror" on Muslim civilians.
 Museveni's followers regarded the Muslims as partisans of Amin who had played an important part in defeating FRONASA's earlier insurgencies.
 Museveni's fighters carried out several massacres in the Ankole region, and their campaign in the West Nile region was described by researcher Ogenga Otunnu as "systematic extermination" of the local population, killing thousands of civilians.
 In addition, FRONASA began to clash with its nominal ally, namely Milton Obote's private army Kikosi Maalum.
 Museveni was reportedly horrified at the mob violence, and especially at the involvement of his own followers in the massacres.
 He tried to put a stop to the worst excesses, and ordered arrests of some of the participants.

 Dissolution

 After the UNLF assumed full control of the country, Milton Obote gradually outmaneuvered Museveni and his followers.
 He sidelined the latter in politics, allowed just 4,000 FRONASA fighters to join the new Ugandan army and had them split up among numerous units, and finally forced the rest of Museveni's private army to disarm.
-What remained of FRONASA later became the core of the Popular Resistance Army (and later the National Resistance Army) when Museveni launched a rebellion against Obote's new government in 1981.
+What remained of FRONASA became the core of the Popular Resistance Army (and later the National Resistance Army) when Museveni launched a rebellion against Obote's new government in 1981.
 The ex-FRONASA cadres brought much-needed political and military experience with them, and allowed the PRA/NRA to develop a broad supporter base.
 This contributed to its eventual victory in the Ugandan Bush War.